Where to Stay in Rome: A Complete Guide (for First Timers)

 Part of it is the novelty of just how old some of the things in Rome are, which consistently makes our jaws drop as we marvel at the accomplishments of a group of people who built things without the technological power we have today.

 But there’s something beyond that.
 Rome is romantic.
 The people are warm.
 And, arguably most importantly in our book, the food is simple and delicious.
-Which is why we decided to spend a full 10 days in Rome a couple of years back.

-We’ll give you our experience with the neighborhood, a list of pros and cons of staying in each area, our favorite discoveries in the area (think coffee shops, bars, and parks), and some cool places to stay.
+For each, we’ll give you our experience with the neighborhood, a list of pros and cons of staying in each area, our favorite discoveries in the area (think coffee shops, bars, and parks), and some cool places to stay.

 Our intention is that, by the end of it all, you’ll have the information you need to choose the perfect place to stay based on your particular style, budget, and preferences.